fergusyyang/cse15l-lab-reports/lab-report-1-week-1.md

 You can also move files over SSH with scp.

-scp is the command we will use.
-We will run scp on your end.
+scp is the command we will use and on your end.

-Try creating a file on your end called WhereAmI.java

-and input the following:

-class WhereAmI {
-  public static void main(String[] args) {
-    System.out.println(System.getProperty("os.name"));
-    System.out.println(System.getProperty("user.name"));
-    System.out.println(System.getProperty("user.home"));
-    System.out.println(System.getProperty("user.dir"));
-  }
-}

-then compile the file using command:

-javac WhereAmI.java
+We created a file named WhereAmI.java,

-and run the file using command:
+compiled and ran then used scp to move the file over SSH

-java WhereAmI

-then in the terminal use this scp command with your account:

-scp WhereAmI.java cs15lfa22zz@ieng6.ucsd.edu:~/

 ![Image](https://github.com/fergusyyang/cse15l-lab-reports/blob/main/scp.png)